HerobrineGamesYT/WallsSG/README.md

 Custom Gameplay Mechanics:

-A video showcase of *some* of the below mechanics can be seen here: https://streamable.com/hkt2kg (Aplogies for any recording glitches)
+A video showcase of *some* of the below mechanics can be seen here: https://streamable.com/hkt2kg (Apologies for any recording glitches)

 - Randomized Ore Generation - When the game starts, placeholder blocks are replaced with certain ore types at random.
 Some ores are guranteed, some are randomized!
 Different ore types are more common than others in different sections of each team's cave.
 Each team's cave has the same amount of resources.
   - Key (common->rarest):